Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Gibbs measures for metric and simplicial trees

 \dem Let $\Ga'$ be any uniform lattice of $(\XX,\lambda)$, which exists since the metric tree $(\XX,\lambda)$ is uniform.
-It is well-known (see for instance \cite{Bourdon95}) that the critical exponent $\delta_{\Ga'}$ of $\Ga'$ is finite and equal to the Hausdorff dimension of any visual distance $(\partial_\infty X, d_x)$, and that the family $(\mu_x^{\rm Haus})_{x\in V\XX}$ of Hausdorff measures of the visual distances $(\partial_\infty X, d_x)$ is a Patterson density for any discrete nonelementary subgroup of $\Aut(\XX,\lambda)$ with critical exponent equal to $\delta_{\Ga'}$.
+It is well-known (see for instance \cite{Bourdon95}) that the critical exponent $\delta_{\Ga'}$ of $\Ga'$ is finite and equal to the Hausdorff dimension of any visual distance $(\partial_\infty X, d_x)$, and that the family $(\mu_x^{\rm Haus})_{x\in VX}$ of Hausdorff measures of the visual distances $(\partial_\infty X, d_x)$ is a Patterson density for any discrete nonelementary subgroup of $\Aut(\XX,\lambda)$ with critical exponent equal to $\delta_{\Ga'}$.

-By \cite[Coro.~6.5(2)]{BurMoz96}, the lattice $\Ga$ in $\Aut(\XX,\lambda)$ is of divergence type and $\delta_\Ga=\delta_{\Ga'}$.
-By the uniqueness property of the Patterson densities when $\Ga$ is of divergence type (see Theorem \ref{theo:HTSR}), the family $(\mu_x)_{x\in V\XX}$ coincides, up to a scalar multiple, with $(\mu_x^{\rm Haus})_{x\in V\XX}$.
+By \cite[Coro.~6.5(2)]{BurMoz96}, the lattice $\Ga$ in $\Aut(\XX, \lambda)$ is of divergence type and $\delta_\Ga= \delta_{\Ga'}$.
+By the uniqueness property of the Patterson densities when $\Ga$ is of divergence type (see Theorem \ref{theo:HTSR} (3)), the family $(\mu_x)_{x\in VX}$ coincides, up to a scalar multiple, with $(\mu_x^{\rm Haus})_{x\in VX}$.

-As the graph $\Ga'\bs\XX$ is compact, the total mass function of the Hausdorff measures of the visual distances is bounded, hence so is $(\|\mu_x\|)_{x\in V\XX}$.
-By Proposition \ref{prop:majoGibbsL2}, since $\Ga$ is a lattice of $\XX$, this implies that the Bowen-Margulis measure $m_{\rm BM}$ of $\Ga$ is finite. \cqfd
+As the graph $\Ga'\bs\XX$ is compact, the total mass function of the Hausdorff measures of the visual distances is bounded, hence so is $(\|\mu_x\|)_{x\in VX}$.
+By Proposition \ref{prop:majoGibbsL2}, since $\Ga$ is a tree lattice of $(\XX,\lambda)$, hence of $\XX$, this implies that the Bowen-Margulis measure $m_{\rm BM}$ of $\Ga$ is finite. \cqfd

 Note that as in \cite{DalOtaPei00}, when $(\XX, \lambda)$ (or its minimal nonempty $\Ga$-invariant subtree) is not assumed to be uniform, there are examples of $\Ga$ that are lattices (or are geometrically finite) whose Bowen-Margulis measure $m_{\rm BM}$ is infinite, see Section \ref{subsec:exampleinfiniteBM} for more details.